 Terry Pratchett

 Terry Pratchett's profoundly irreverent, bestselling novels have garnered him a revered position in the halls of parody next to the likes of Mark Twain, Kurt Vonnegut, Douglas Adams, and Carl Hiaasen.
-The Color of MagicM is Terry Pratchett's maiden voyage through the now-legendary land of Discworld.
-This is where it all begins -- with the tourist Twoflower and his wizard guide, Rincewind.
+The Color of MagicM is Terry Pratchett'

 Tom Robbins